Hiring Co-op Students

 Employers are also encouraged to attend the CSE Career Fair to meet with students who are searching for a co-op.
 More information can be found at the CSE Career Fair website.

 Employers may interview and make job offers throughout the semester leading up to the student’s start date.
-Employers are asked to adhere to the job offer guidelines as outlined in the CSE Career Center’s Recruiting Policies webpage.
+Employers are asked to adhere to the job offer guidelines as outlined in CSE Career Services’ Recruiting Policies webpage.

 In order to enroll in the co-op courses, students must submit an application to the Co-op Program office via Handshake.
 The site supervisor is a part of the application approval flow.
 If you have recently accepted a co-op student, be sure to look for an email from Handshake and approve the experience within five business days.
 Students must submit their job offer to the Co-op Program no later than two weeks before the beginning of the semester to allow for sufficient time for all parties to approve the experience.

 The Co-op Program requires that Co-op students be paid a competitive wage, though we do not specify the exact amount.
 Salary should reflect the student’s skills, experience, and the job responsibilities.
-The average Co-op salary in 2019-20 was $20/hour, with a range of $16.00 to $25.00/hour, with a variety of other benefits and perks.
+The average Co-op salary in 2022 was $23.80/hour, with a range of $16.00 to $44.00/hour, with a variety of other benefits and perks.
 Some employers increase the salary each semester and others do not.

 Hiring International Students